-The chart below illustrates the trade-off between risk and return involved in all investments.
+The chart below illustrates the trade-off between risk and return in the capital markets.

 All investments carry risk and even relatively conservative and "safe" investments may expose your money to interest rate risk, inflation risk, as well as remote but potentially significant liquidity, credit or other risks in temporary or extended market dislocations which could lead to losses more commensurate with a traditionally higher risk investment.